← Back to work

 Context drives engagement

-Adding the integrated map component to event details significantly improved user confidence in attending — spatial context turned browsing into commitment.
+Adding an integrated map to event details turned browsing into commitment by giving spatial confidence.